Creating a WalT image from scratch

 in any case, it is safe to do it.

-6- an init system¶
+5- an init system

-The init system of your image should be available at /sbin/init
+The init system of your image should be available at /sbin/init.

-7- busybox and classical unix commands¶
+6- busybox and classical unix commands

 For proper handling of the bootup procedure, you should provide a

-multi-call binary at /bin/busybox
+busybox multi-call binary at /bin/busybox.
+This busybox binary

-should at least include the following applets: awk
+should at least include the following applets: awk cat

 binary is not statically compiled (on a debian-based image:

-), you must also provide a ldd
+apt-get install busybox-static), you must also provide a ldd

 binary.